Note: React Router v4 is incompatible with react-router-relay (read more here). Use version v3 or earlier (v2 recommended) instead.

 <Route path="to/page(/:pathParam1)(/:pathParam2)" component={MyPage} />

-to wrap the optional parts of route, including the leading slash (/
+You use parenthesis ( ) to wrap the optional parts of route, including the leading slash (/).
+Check out the Route Matching Guide page of the official documentation.

-.
+Note: The :paramName parameter matches a URL segment up to the next /, ?, or #.
 For more about paths and params specifically, read more here.

 React Router v4 and above

-Check the React Router v6 documentation for Optional Segments
+Check the React Router v6 documentation for Optional Segments.

 React Router v4 is fundamentally different than v1-v3, and optional path parameters aren't explicitly defined in the official documentation either.

-parameter that path-to-regexp understands.
-This allows for much greater flexibility in defining your paths, such as repeating patterns, wildcards, etc. So to define a parameter as optional you add a trailing question-mark (?
+You are instructed to define a path parameter that path-to-regexp understands.
+This allows for much greater flexibility in defining your paths, such as repeating patterns, wildcards, etc. So to define a parameter as optional you add a trailing question-mark (?).

 As such, to define an optional parameter, you do: